TsubakiBotPad/discord-menu/docs/advanced-usage.md

 Some examples of things you could build using discord-menu:

-1. Simple Poll/Votes
+1. Simple poll / voting
-1. Access Control on Menus
+1. Access control on menus
-1. Child Menus (controls on one message affect another message)
+1. Child menus (controls on one message affect another message)
-1. Image Slideshow
+1. Image slideshow
-1. User Profile Viewer
+1. User profile viewer
-1. Moderation Tools
+1. Moderation tools